 We are huge fans of Airtable here at Think Company.
 Thinkers have written a lot about how we use it within the design process in 5 Airtable Tips for UX Design Teams and How to Use Airtable for Content Audits.
 And while Airtable is useful during the research and design phases of creating digital products, it can also be a helpful tool during development.

 We recently used Airtable as a content and data management solution for a new application and realized the benefits of using this tool in a new way.
+As a user experience company, we’re always looking for the best experiences for our clients and ourselves—we’re impressed with all that Airtable has to offer.
 This post will go into detail about the many possibilities Airtable unlocks for collaboration across disciplines, technical managing, and providing presentational content in a product’s interface.

 One “table” for the whole team to gather around